Samlesbury Aerodrome: Gate guards

-Until recently the site had two gate guards, adjacent to the old site entrance.
+The site used to have two real aircraft as gate guards adjacent to the old site entrance.
 One was a Lightning F.53 (ZF580), removed in February 2013.
 The Lightning was painted in generic RAF aircraft markings as worn after return from the Royal Saudi Air Force (RSAF) where it bore serial 53-672.
 This was returned to the United Kingdom around 1986 (with 2,305 flying hours) when British Aerospace sold Tornado aircraft to the RSAF as part of the Al Yamamah deal.
 The removal of the Lightning was met with "local anger".

-Until November 2009 there was also a Canberra PR.7 (WT537) as a gate guard but this has been removed for restoration at the (now closed) RAF Millom Aviation and Military Museum at Haverigg, Cumbria.
+Until November 2009 there was also a Canberra PR.7 (WT537) as a gate guard but this was removed for restoration at the (now closed) RAF Millom Aviation and Military Museum at Haverigg, Cumbria.
 A full size plastic F-35 Lightning II and a plastic English Electric Lightning (created using a mould from the original plane) were installed as the site's gate guard in the summer of 2015.

 Enterprise zone

 Since February 2012, the aerodrome has provided one of the two sites of Lancashire Enterprise Zone, the other being BAE Systems' Warton Aerodrome.
 The zone's site at Samlesbury covers 74 ha.
 BAE Systems, Lancashire County Council and Lancashire Enterprise Partnership coordinate the site's development.

+Several new roads on the site have been named after significant people in British aviation, including Roy Chadwick Way, Sir Frederick Page Way and Petter Court.

+National Cyber Force

+In 2021 it was announced that the headquarters of the UK's National Cyber Force would be based at the Aerodrome.
+It was expected that by 2023 a force of 3,000 people would be working at the site.